fthomasmorel/FBSideMenuViewController/README.md

 ![alternate text](https://d13yacurqjgara.cloudfront.net/users/374035/screenshots/1897399/navigation.gif)

 Now you just have to pull the side menu till you selected the item you want.
 The more you pull the deeper item you'll have.
+Just release to select the item.

 This is cool and much faster than pull off the menu and touch down the item ;)